Rud5G/Autoindigestion/README.md

 Installation
 ------------
-After downloading the source, open Autoindigestion.xcodeproj in Xcode then build the installer package by selecting the Installer scheme in the _Product | Scheme_ menu, then choosing _Product | Build_ or _Product | Run_.
+After downloading the source, open `Autoindigestion.xcodeproj` in Xcode then build the installer package by selecting the _Installer_ scheme in the _Product | Scheme_ menu, then choosing _Product | Build_ or _Product | Run_.
-If you run the Installer scheme from Xcode, the Autoindigestion installer will launch automatically after it is built.
-To locate the built installer package, right click on the `Autoindigestion.pkg` entry in the Xcode project and select _Show in Finder_.
+If you run the _Installer_ scheme from Xcode, the Autoindigestion installer will launch automatically after it is built.
+To locate the installer package file, right click on the `Autoindigestion.pkg` entry in the Xcode project and select _Show in Finder_.